ue bot icon

 12. Failing to measure and understand the importance and interrelationship of both employee and customer satisfaction.
 Happy employees and customers aren’t mutually exclusive; in fact, the opposite is usually true.

-13. That the leaders(s) of the organization don’t see it as part of their responsibility to get smarter and better at their job every day; thinking and learning is more important than just doing as you grow the business and take on more responsibility.
+13. The leaders(s) of the organization don’t see it as part of their responsibility to get smarter and better at their job every day; thinking and learning are more important than just doing as you grow the business and take on more responsibility.

 14. Explaining away poor results rather than taking them seriously and/or not responding aggressively enough; the performance-improvement curve only ever gets steeper over time.